Dinosaur Fossils & Teeth - U.S.

 $4,250.00

 An ultra rare Top Quality Stegoceras validum dome (frontoparietal skull bone) from the late Cretaceous of northern North America.
 An April Fossil of the Month.
 Stegoceras is a smaller sized pachycephalosaurid dinosaur, and like Pachycephalosaurus, it is a dinosaur which is famous for its large domed head surrounded by spikes.
 This is excellent quality juvenile dome with good color / patina.
 No cracks or restoration.
 There is a small sheer on the left side that occured prior to fossilization since it has the natural patina.
 Otherwise a complete dome.
 An ultra rare Stegoceras dome!
 Legally collected on private land in the Judith River Fm., Hill Co., Montana.
 An excellent collector's quality Stegoceras dome.
 Comes with a Riker display case.
 Authenticity guaranteed.
 You don't see Stegoceras domes very often.
-A special piece!
+This is a very special, prefect little dome!
 (Photo series = top, bottom, right side, left side, and rear).

 DP50 SIZE: 2-5/8" x 2" (1-1/2" thick)